Podilskyi Bridge: Eco activism against the construction

 The original project of the bridge included its connection to Voskresenskyi Avenue on the left bank, there had been an attempt to start the construction but it had been interrupted by the protesters.
 The eco activists were stating that the construction will harm the Raiduzhne Lake over which the bridge should go through to reach the Suleimana Stalskoho Street.
-In February 2019 transport engineer Viktor Petruk designed an alternative project of the bridge with a junction right before Raiduzhne which leads to Alishera Navoi Avenue.
+In February 2019, transport engineer Viktor Petruk designed an alternative project of the bridge with a junction right before Raiduzhne which leads to Alishera Navoi Avenue.
 In September residents of Rusanivski Sady asked Kyiv City Council to cancel the construction through the Horbachykha reserve at the bank of Chortoryi Gulf and pay them a compensation for demolishing their houses.
-Currently it is planned to connect the bridge to both Shukhevycha Avenue and Voskresenskyi Avenue.
+Currently, it is planned to connect the bridge to both Shukhevycha Avenue and Voskresenskyi Avenue.
 According to the current plan, the bridge will not pass through Raiduzhne Lake, instead connecting with Voskresenskyi Avenue through Alishera Navoi Avenue.
-But, the connection to Shukhevycha Avenue to the north is impossible to finish without the construction going through the new square garden at Vershyhory Street that was opened already during Raiduzhne Lake debate, so the ecology would be harmed in both cases.
+But the connection to Shukhevycha Avenue to the north is impossible to finish without the construction going through the new square garden at Vershyhory Street that was opened already during Raiduzhne Lake debate; so, the ecology would be harmed in both cases.

 Residential complex at Kyiv River Port

-In July 2019 SAGA Development introduced the Novyi Podil residential complex, to build it they had planned to demolish Kyiv River Port.
+In July 2019, SAGA Development introduced the Novyi Podil residential complex.
+To build it, they had planned to demolish Kyiv River Port.
 The main problem was that the project was located right on the way of not yet built main bridge entrance.
-Despite that fact the construction was allowed by Kyiv City State Administration 22 January 2020.
-According to Nashi Hroshi newspaper SAGA exploited the loophole of constructing the residential complexes on the land for public buildings calling them multifuntional complexes.
-The owner of SAGA Development Andriy Vavrysh made a response on Facebook stating that according to the newest construction standards the land is allocated for the multifunctional construction, but Nashi Hroshi refuted his words by providing documents in which the land allocation hadn't been changed yet.
+Despite that fact, the construction was allowed by Kyiv City State Administration 22 January 2020.
+According to Nashi Hroshi newspaper, SAGA exploited the loophole of constructing the residential complexes on the land for public buildings calling them multifunctional complexes.
+The owner of SAGA Development Andriy Vavrysh made a response on Facebook stating that according to the newest construction standards, the land is allocated for the multifunctional construction, but Nashi Hroshi refuted his words by providing documents in which the land allocation hadn't been changed yet.
 The construction of the complex had started in 2021 being in conflict with a construction of the bridge.